Perseus to extend footprint to Sudan in A$230m purchase of Toronto's Orca Gold - Miningmx

 The region in northern Sudan has attracted hundreds of thousands of Sudanese over the last 10 years which he described as the largest gold rush seen in Africa.
 The country produces 100 tons of gold a year making it one of the largest in the continent.

+Orca Gold has the Lundin Group as one of its major shareholders which has been behind some of the most important gold discoveries of the last 20 years.
+It established Red Back Mining which went on to sell the Tasiast mine in Mauritania to Newmont as well as the Ghana mine, Chirano, also to the Canadian gold producer.

-The terms of the proposed transaction is for Perseus to use shares (scheme of arrangement) such that Orca shareholders will own 9.1 of Perseus’ enlarged shares in issue.
+The terms of the proposed transaction is for Perseus to issue shares to Orca shareholders which will own 9.1 of Perseus’ enlarged shares in issue.
 The entry price for Perseus of 83 Canadian cents a share represents a 63% premium to Orca’s closing share price on Friday (February 25).